aosabook/500lines/functionalDB/chapter.md

          new-ts               (next-ts db)]
        [(update-creation-ts (assoc ent :id ent-id) new-ts) next-top-id]))
 ````

-Adding the entity to the storage is simply a matter of locating the last layer in the database, and updating the storage found in that layer to create a new, updated layer.
+To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer.
+[TODO: Maybe we can factor this into its own function from the code below and list that code here?]

+[TODO: Debo resume editing here]

 Last but not least phase in adding an entity to the database is updating the indices.
 This means that: